 Process Management Software

 // Tools for creating your own processes and standard operating procedures.
-The ones provided here should give you a good starting point, but to truly optimize your workflow, your processes should be personalized on a granular level.
+To truly optimize your workflow, your processes should be personalized on a granular level.

-SweetProcess — The tool that inspired me to start this website.
+SweetProcess — My first experience with process management.
 SweetProcess is sweet.
 Free 14 day trial.

 Process Street [FREEMIUM] — An alternative to SweetProcess (or is Process Street an alternative to SweetProcess…?).

 Notedock [FREEMIUM] — The underdog.
 You get a personalized subdomain upon sign up.
 Needless to say, best option for free features.

 Google Docs [FREE] — Put the documents into folders for navigational structure.
 It’s messy, but you can make it work.

 // The best places to spend your money.
 All of these advertising platforms offer pay-per-click bidding.
 They may have other bidding options available, but you won’t be taken by surprise and learn you’re only buying impressions.

 Google AdWords — For advertising on Google and Google properties (i.e. the Google Display Network, Gmail, YouTube & more).
 If you’re reading this and haven’t heard of AdWords, you’re probably lost.

 Facebook for Business — Social ads on Facebook and Instagram.
 Far from my favorite, but you can’t deny that it works.